Introduction by Thomas from Kuleshov

 Director: Zhang Wei

-At the heart of the film is the relationship between Huanyu, thirty two years spent in the wrong body, and his father Jianguo, a widower, a devout member of a Christian community.
+At the heart of the film is the relationship between Huanyu, thirty two years spent in the wrong body, and her father Jianguo, a widower, a devout member of a Christian community.

 Jianguo is not mentally equipped to handle the situation when the hospital assigned to do Huanyu’s sex change operation – permitted by law – requires the permission of family members, despite the patient being an adult.
 Faced with Huanyu’s unexpected revelation, Jianguo is completely lost, he lacks the ability to even differentiate between transgender, homosexual, sick or sinful.